WuerthPhoenix/log-generator/README.md

 ## Features

-TBD
+ - Random logging from template

 ## TODO

  - Generate logs from raw examples
- - Generate logs from from regex
  - Generate logs from kv
- - Random IP addresses generator